-- 5. After you adjust the scan settings, click Refresh preview to get a new sample image that reflects the most current settings in the main interface. - If you are using a single sheet feed scanner, put the item back in the paper feed slot and then click on the Refresh preview button. - 6.
+- 5. After you adjust the scan settings, click Refresh preview to get a new sample image that reflects the most current settings in the main interface. - 6.
 When you are happy with the sample image, you can click Scan in the preview window or in the main interface to scan and save the image with the current scan settings.